judyfong/about/README.md

 [verbose](/tech-resume) resume.
 In my free time, I have [translated a few fictional stories](https://baekur-online.github.io/judy-fong-online/).

-# Fall 2024 Goals
-- [ ] Pass my classes,
-- [ ] turn in assignments in Icelandic on time,
-- [ ] live a normal student life for once
-- [ ] while only working part time on my business ventures.
-- [ ] Finish my BA thesis for once and all finally
-- [ ] Finish my further/graduate studies applications
-- [ ] and my study abroad Erasmus+ scholarship applications
-- [ ] Document it all so anyone can follow in my footsteps
-- [ ] become friends with my friends of the past three years again
-- [ ] and deal with my health such as PTSD,
-- [ ] while also making fun of the University of Iceland student council (Studentaráðslið), a.k.a., shi@hi.is constantly
-- [ ] and doing my best to bankrupt them as an unreliable student reporter at the open University of Iceland Student council meetings (is.
-Háskóli Íslands Stúdentaráðsfundunum).
-But hey, you heard it here first.

 ## Services

 If you would like to request my services for your business, please contact me